prooph/message-flow-analyzer/docs/analyzer.md

 ```bash
 php vendor/bin/prooph-analyzer project:analyze -vvv
 ```
-By default the analyzer uses current working dir as the root for the analysis.
+By default the analyzer uses current working dir as the root of the analysis.
 It looks for a config file called `prooph_analyzer.json`.
 More on this in the configuration section.

 A successful run produces a `prooph_message_flow.json` with the results.
 This file can be imported into